 The comprehensive framework considers the onboarding of any type of new technology (or social media platform) to your team.
 The best part?
 It can be implemented at any level and role within a student affairs division.

 Here we highlight some key takeaways from Ed’s model that will help effectively onboard a student affairs software:

 - Acknowledge and explore your team’s technological biases around tech.
 What types of technology does your team enjoy interacting with (personally/professionally)?
 What are some ways you can break down barriers?

 - Explore new software and technology tools.
 Consider how each tool will positively impact things like capacity building, engagement, and catalyzing change among your organization.

 - Share evidence, new tools, and ideas around tech.
 Write out a timeline for a technology implementation plan, including costs and a strategy for on-boarding the tech to the entire student affairs team.

 “Once a new technology rolls over you, if you’re not part of the steamroller, you’re part of the road.” -Steward Brand

-As the leader of the software, check-in with your team so they don’t fall off the metaphorical steamroller and ask for feedback.
-Even when all of your team members feel comfortable, your work isn’t done in steering the team in the right direction, you’re job is just getting started.
+As the leader of the software implementation process, check-in with your team and ask for feedback so they don’t fall off the metaphorical rollercoaster.
+Even when all of your team members feel comfortable, your work isn’t done in steering the team in the right direction — it’s just getting started.

 Cabellon, E.T.
 (2016).
 Technology implementation model in student affairs. http://edcabellon.com/technologyimplementationmodel/